Providing Legal Services Since 1978

 - Reasonable fees

-The firm primarily represents clients in Montgomery County, Frederick County and Prince George’s County.
+The firm primarily represents clients in Montgomery County and Prince George’s County.
 Ms. Eleff is licensed to practice law in Maryland, Pennsylvania, New Jersey, Virginia and Illinois.

 To learn more about Susan Eleff, please visit her attorney profile below.